If you've resolved to avoid topical steroids in 2022, check these alternative treatment options to help manage your eczema.

-Also, thinking of exercise purely in physical or perhaps sporting terms is to discount the benefits of alternatives like tai chi, Pilates, or yoga, which improve mobility, muscle strength and reduce stress.
-If you find your usual go-to exercises do aggravate your eczema, think outside the box.
+Also, consider low-impact exercise such as tai chi, Pilates, or yoga, which improve mobility, muscle strength and reduce stress.
+If you find your usual go-to exercises do aggravate your eczema, think outside the gym.

-Millions of Americans swim each year.
-Given its popularity, particularly as an attractive exercise option to those with eczema, let’s look at some practical considerations to take the worry out of swimming for people with eczema.
+Millions of Americans swim to stay fit.
+Given its popularity, let’s look at some practical considerations to take the worry out of swimming for people with eczema.

 Chlorine is the most common chemical used as a disinfectant to clean swimming pools, while bromine-based agents, UV-radiation and ozone gas are all rarer treatments.
-Chlorine can be a potential irritant for those with eczema, replacing the concern over sweating from other exercises.
-But for some eczema patients, swimming in a chlorinated pool has the same positive effect as taking a bleach bath.
-As is often the case with eczema, what works for one person may be a trigger or irritant for another.
+Chlorine can be a potential irritant for those with eczema.
+But for others, swimming in a chlorinated pool has the same positive effect as taking a bleach bath.

-Exercise can sometimes prove a real stumbling block for those of all ages who have eczema, and it can be frustrating to want to get involved in something that could risk upsetting your skin.
+Exercise can sometimes prove a real stumbling block for those who have eczema, and it can be frustrating to want to get involved in something that could risk upsetting your skin.

 It might mean adapting how you do a certain sport or activity or taking up something new—which is hopefully no less enjoyable—but there’s no reason why anyone has to limit or stop their exercise because of their eczema.

-Original article written by John Fuller for the United Kingdom’s National Eczema Society magazine Exchange.
-Edited for the U.S. audience and republished with permission.
+Adapted from an article written by John Fuller for the United Kingdom’s National Eczema Society magazine, Exchange.